Text-to-SVG: Generate Vector Graphics from Text Prompts with AI

 Generate clean SVG vector graphics from text prompts using diffusion models + vectorization pipelines.
 No Illustrator, no manual tracing — fully programmable vector output.

-Approach 1: Raster-to-Vector Pipeline Generate a raster image (PNG) from your prompt, then vectorize it using traced paths.
-Reliable, works with any image generator.
+Approach 1: Raster-to-Vector Pipeline Generate the image first, then vectorize it using a tracer.
+Simple and reliable, works with any image generator.

-Approach 2: Direct SVG Generation Use DiffVG or SVGCraft-style methods that optimize SVG paths directly.
-Higher quality, more complex setup.
+Approach 2: Direct SVG Generation Use methods like DiffVG or SVGCraft to generate SVG paths directly from text prompts.
+Higher quality but more setup required.

 We'll cover both.